schmoelder/diss/doc/04_implementation/04_optimization.md

 Due to this disparity in scales, porosity is best normalized linearly, while **axial dispersion** benefits from logarithmic normalization.
 Figure {ref}`fig_initial_values_normalized` presents 128 parameter combinations sampled uniformly from the normalized space.
 As seen, all scales are now appropriately sampled—an important characteristic for generating effective initial values.

-This normalization strategy allows the optimizer to work within a consistent domain—effectively optimizing two variables that both range from $0$ to $1$—while **CADET-Process** handles the inverse transformation back to the original scales for evaluation.
+This normalization strategy allows the optimizer to work within a consistent domain—effectively optimizing two variables that both range from $0$ to $1$—while **CADET-Process** handles the inverse transformation back to the original scales for evaluation purposes.

-urposes.

 ```{code-cell} ipython3
 :tags: [remove-cell]